AdobeDocs/adobeio-events/api/journaling_api.md

 * Your integration's API key.
 This is displayed in the Overview tab for your integration in the `Adobe Developer Console`.
 * A JWT token.
 See [Authentication: Creating a JWT Token](https://www.adobe.io/authentication/auth-methods.html#!AdobeDocs/adobeio-auth/master/JWT/JWT.md) for how to create a JWT token.
-* Your organization id in the format org_id@AdobeOrg.
+* Your organization id in the format `some_id@AdobeOrg`.
 This is also displayed in the Overview tab for your integration in the `Adobe Developer Console`.

 You combine the URL you got from the Journaling section of the event details with your API key, JWT token and organization ID to make the call.